 You will receive an email when your site(s) have been scanned, and the next time you login, you'll see your dashboard.

-To get started, watch the Siteimprove User Training.
+For more infomation, watch the Siteimprove User Training.

 * Note: Siteimprove monitors UC public sites only.
 To test password-protected sites, use the Siteimprove Chrome extension.